hanabi/hanabi.github.io/docs/level-4.md

   - All the 2's are played on the stacks.
   - Bob has an unknown red card on slot 3, an unknown red card on slot 4, and a *Chop Moved* card in slot 5 (that is completely unclued).
   - Alice clues blue to Bob, which touches slot 3, slot 4, and slot 5.
 (Slot 3 and slot 4 are "filled in" to be rainbow cards and slot 5 is now a true blue card.)
-  - Bob knows that the focus of the clue is normally on the brand-new card introduced, but all three of the cards that were touched were "old".
+  - Bob knows that the focus of the clue is normally on the new card introduced, but all three of the cards that were touched were "old".
   - Bob knows that when old cards are re-touched, the focus of the clue is the left-most of those cards.
   - However, Bob also knows that this is the exception to the rule.
 In this specific case, putting a positive clue on the *Chop Moved* card was more important than filling in the rainbow cards, so by convention the focus of the clue is his slot 5.